shsagir/play-area-sync/docs/private-composer-repos-old.md

 template:    article
 reviewed:    2016-01-22
 title:       How to use private Composer repos with SSH keygen
-naviTitle:   Private Composer repos — old apps
+naviTitle:   Private Composer repos
 lead:        Generate a unique SSH key-pair for your App on fortrabbit to use private Composer repos.
 dontList:    true
-oldApp:      true
+stack:       old
+allLink:     private-composer-repos
 group:       Kitchen_sink

-otherVersionLinks:
-    - private-composer-repos

 tags:
     - git